ImAliveApp/SMSReaderCharacter/README.md

 2. Register your character to the SMS_RECEIVED event ([guide](http://HowToRegisterToActionsGuide.com)).

-3. Publish your character and see the results! ([guide](https://github.com/hay12396/ImAliveGuide/wiki/How-to:-Publish-your-character) guide)
+3. Publish your character and see the results! ([guide](https://github.com/hay12396/ImAliveGuide/wiki/How-to:-Publish-your-character))

 ### The code:
 Most of the work is done in the "onActionReceived" method: